symfony/symfony-docs/routing.rst

 Symfony support for internationalized routes depending on the user locale.

-For YAML configuration you can define an array in the `path` option to define a different path per locale:
+For YAML configuration you can define an array in the `path` option to add a different path per locale:

 .. code-block:: yaml